 Appealing a Decision

-If you disagree with the decision of the administrative hearing officer, you do have an ability to appeal that decision to a higher court.
+If you disagree with the decision of the administrative hearing officer, you do have the ability to appeal that decision to a higher court.

 Administrative Citations - Decisions from administrative citation hearings are appealable to the Minnesota Court of Appeals.
 Information can be found at the Minnesota Court of Appeals website, or by calling them at (651) 296-2581.